wpfleger96/Calculator/README.md

     After following the steps on that website, try logging into nike using the SSH command above.

+    Alternatively, you may trying logging in with unsecured X11 forwarding using the following command:

+        $ ssh -Y username@nike.cs.uga.edu

     If you are connecting to <code>nike</code> using PuTTY on Windows then you need to download and install Xming.
 For information about how to setup Xming with Putty, please follow the directions [here](http://blog.nth-design.com/2010/05/19/x11-putty-xming/).